ALS DISABILITY BENEFITS: LOU GEHRIG’S DISEASE

 Under SSA’s POMS, ALS qualifies as a Compassionate Allowance.
 This means that because your ALJ is severely disabling and fatal, you should receive a quick grant of SSD benefits.
 In other words, ALS requires your application for SSDI benefits to move to the front of the line.
 ALS qualifies as a critical SSD case.

-Currently, more than 600,000 people have been approved through Compassionate Allowance program.
+Currently, more than 600,000 people have been awarded benefits through Compassionate Allowance program.
 Over the last decade, the list has grown to a total of 242 conditions, including some cancers, brain disorders, and rare disorders that affect children.
 ALS is on the compassionate allowances list.

 SSA’S EXPLANATION OF DIAGNOSTIC TESTING FOR ALS